warashibe/ask-hide/README.md

 ## ASK HiDE

-This program developped based by
+This program developped based by haruxx

 Thanks to Kristofer Lund, kristofer@fmckl.se.
 Really helpful to understand ICP and Ethereum connections with React/NEXT envirement

 ## Purpose